sebk69/small-logger-bundle/README.md

-# SmallHttpLoggerBundle
+# small-logger-bundle
-Symfony logger for log server like logstash
+Symfony small logger

+In reality, it is only a bridge between symfony and small-logger.

 ## Documentation
-Here is the documentation : [https://small-iceberg.dev/index.php/SmallHttpLoggerBundle](https://small-iceberg.dev/index.php/SmallHttpLoggerBundle)